diego-5/calculator/README.md

 A Simple calculator made using javascript.
+Hosted on: ...